cschreib/lxgui/README.md

 sf::RenderWindow window;

-// Initialize the GUI using the SFML back-end utils::owner_ptr<gui::manager> manager = gui::sfml::create_manager(window);
+// Initialize the GUI using the SFML back-end
+// NB: owner_ptr is a lightweight, unique-ownership smart pointer (similar to std::unique_ptr). utils::owner_ptr<gui::manager> manager = gui::sfml::create_manager(window);

 // Grab a pointer to the SFML input source so we can feed events to it later